voi-api/voi-api.github.io/maas-pro.md

 ## Endpoints not planned

-For clarity, here we list endpoints that are not available.
+For clarity, here we list endpoints that are nost available.
 We have not planned to build them as of yet but will notify all our partners if we do.

 - It's not possible to delete users in our system
 - Ask user to contact our customer support for the right to be forgotten.